iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week5.rst

     ^^^

     - What month has the highest average temperature?
 What about the lowest?
-    - What month(s) have the largest spread in temperatures?
+    - What month(s) have the smallest spread in temperature?
 What might this tell you about the weather in those months?

 .. note::